Polarization properties of synchrotron sources from simulations of relativistic magnetohydrodynamic turbulence: Synchrotron emission and polarization degree

 \subsection{Statistics of synchrotron emission}

 Observations of synchrotron emission and its polarization properties are powerful probes of the magnetic geometry in a source.
-This is certainly true for uniform or smoothly varying magnetic fields, but when turbulence is present the statistics of synchrotron polarization maps is also affected, so that information on turbulence properties can be drawn in principle by observational data, as already discussed about the global PD in the previous subsection.
+This is certainly true for uniform or smoothly varying magnetic fields, but when turbulence is present the statistics of synchrotron polarization maps is also affected, so that information on turbulence properties can in principle be drawn by observational data, as was already discussed in relation to the global PD in the previous subsection.
 Given what was discussed in section 2, we also expect intermittency and deviations from isotropy to play a role.
 Here we analyze the synchrotron maps and statistical properties computed on top of three selected runs with very different values of the normalized initial amplitude $\eta = B_1/B_0 = \sqrt{\sigma_1/\sigma_0}$, starting from $\eta = 0.224$ of \texttt{R01}, then $\eta = 1.41$ of \texttt{R06}, to $\eta = 14.1$ of \texttt{R12}, computing the synthetic emission properties at output times after the respective peak of turbulence.
-This will be done for the two scenarios of a mean magnetic field parallel to the LOS (e.g. when a PWN torus threaded by a toroidal field is observed at the limb), and when the mean magnetic field lies in the plane of the sky (the center of the torus), leading to very different results.
+This is done for the two scenarios of a mean magnetic field parallel to the LOS (e.g., when a PWN torus threaded by a toroidal field is observed at the limb), and when the mean magnetic field lies in the plane of the sky (the center of the torus), leading to very different results.